-The Office of Audit, Risk, and Compliance (OARC) performs comprehensive assurance services through independent internal audits, advisory activities, the university risk management process, and the institutional compliance program.
+The Office of Audit, Risk, and Compliance (OARC) performs comprehensive assurance services through independent internal audit and advisory activities, the university risk management process, and the institutional compliance program.
 OARC helps the university accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-OARC's mission is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight as follows:
+OARC's mission is to enhance value through providing strategic insight, enabling informed decisions, and promoting integrity and compliance.